 Additionally, the bill clarifies metering practices for customer-generators.
-It replaces the term "bi-directional" with "bidirectional" in the metering requirements and stipulates that a single net meter is sufficient for facilities with a peak generating capacity of 100 kilowatts or less.
+It replaces the term "bi-directional" with "bidirectional" in the metering requirements and specifies that a single net meter is sufficient for facilities with a peak generating capacity of up to 100 kilowatts.
 For larger facilities, a bidirectional metering system is required, which can consist of multiple meters as long as it complies with utility tariffs.
 The bill also states that customer-generators will not be responsible for the installation costs of net meters but must cover the costs of bidirectional metering systems if approved by the interconnecting utility.

 As Amended by the Senate: 362-A:9